Addiction Psychiatry

 Ongoing Treatment Structure

-Frequency depends on acuity:
+Frequency depends on your needs:

 Early recovery (first 1-3 months):